-DAYTONA BEACH, Fla., Feb.
-12, 2020 (GLOBE NEWSWIRE) -- Consolidated-Tomoka Land Co.
-(NYSE American: CTO) (the “Company”) today announced its operating results and earnings for the quarter and year ended December 31, 2019.
+DAYTONA BEACH, Fla., April 28, 2020 (GLOBE NEWSWIRE) -- Consolidated-Tomoka Land Co.
+(NYSE American: CTO) (the “Company”) today announced its operating results and earnings for the quarter ended March 31, 2020.

 - Income Property Acquisitions